Lucadesantos/gravity/README.md

 # In engine usage
 - Press the direction keys to move the view
+- Press B or N to zoom out / in
 - Press SPACE to pause the simulation
 - Press V to show force vectors
 - Press S to save the simulation